 Phase II: Design Revisions to Preliminary Design:

 It is best practice to dedicate a day during the week to update the client.
-At this time, all budgets and scheduled estimates should be prepared.
+At this time, all budgets and scheduled estimates are prepared.
 Use the presentation sample boards include final selections: furnishings, finishes, paint, wall covering, tile, flooring, window treatments, and lighting fixtures.
 Include all the deliverables mentioned in the final presentation.
-Now that you’ve completed Phase II, you are prepared to schedule your meeting and present like a pro.
+Now that you’ve completed Phase II.
+You are now prepared to schedule your meeting and present like a pro.

 Completion of Phase II includes approval by client for all selections as well as revisions made to the design concept.
 The client can decide if he/she will continue onto Phase III or branch out on his/her own.